safiabduljamil/European-Football-Matches/README.md

 # ⚡ Dash App Overview

-This project is built using [Dash](https://dash.plotly.com/), a powerful Python framework for building interactive web applications and dashboards — entirely in Python.
+This project is built using [Dash](https://dash.plotly.com/), a powerful Python framework for building interactive web applications and dashboards entirely in Python.
 Dash is ideal for data visualization, data analysis, and ML apps, especially for users familiar with Python and Plotly.
 ---
-## 📦 Requirements

-To run this Dash app, make sure the following Python packages are installed: dash dash-bootstrap-components pandas plotly scikit-learn

 ## 📊 Dataset Description

 The dataset used in this project is available on [Kaggle](https://www.kaggle.com/datasets/flynn28/european-football-matches) and includes historical data from 22 European football leagues.